A KNITTING WEEKEND IN PRINCE EDWARD COUNTY

 All the rooms are set up to be a shared occupancy so tell us in the registration form who you will be rooming with.
 Anyone that needs a single room there will be a $145.77 ($129 + HST) additional fee for the weekend.
 You’ll find the ‘single room’ option when you go through the online form when purchasing your spot.

 We have also invited a few vendors to join us and show us their wares on the Saturday so bring along some cash for a yarn treat to take home.
-Purlin J’s yarn truck, Van Dyjk Designs knitting project bags and hopefully a couple of others will come too.
+Purlin J’s roving yarn truck, Van Dyjk Designs knitting project bags and Rene Lortie and her hand-dyed yarn will be there too.

 Arrival anytime after 2 pm.
 Rooms will be designated at the time of registration.